runt18/docs/docs/patterns/dataflow/python.rst

 .. code-block:: python

-  from django.http import HttpRequest
+  from django.http import HttpRequest as HR

-will yield a variable in the form
+  my_http_request = HR

+will yield a variable which is named :code:`fully_qualified_name` and is placed in the :code:`_flow` branch of the :code:`HR` object.
+The AST of the last line in this code snippet will look in part like the following.

 .. code-block:: yaml

-  type: class
-  ast: [AST node]
+    node_type: assign
+    _flow:
+      target:
-  fully_qualified_name: django.http.request.HttpResponse
+        fully_qualified_name: django.http.HttpRequest

 Fully qualified names will be generated for all modules, classes, functions and variables that are assigned to a name in a given scope.
+When writing patterns which use the fully qualified name it is usually the fastest to find the specific branch name which holds this variable by defining a minimal working example and looking in the generated AST for the correct branch since these can change depending on the current node.

 .. warning::